Adaptive Clustering Using Kernel Density Estimators: Preliminaries

-The theory developed in \cite{Steinwart11a, SrSt12a, Steinwart15a} focused on the question, whether it is possible to estimate $\rs$ and the resulting clusters for distributions that can be clustered.
-To this end, a generic algorithm comparable to Algorithm \ref{cluster-algo-generic} was developed, which receives as input some level set estimates $L_{D,\r}$ of $\mr$ satisfying
+Recall that the theory developed in \cite{Steinwart11a, SrSt12a, Steinwart15a} focused on the question, whether it is possible to estimate $\rs$ and the resulting clusters for distributions that can be clustered.
+To this end, a generic cluster algorithm was developed, which receives some level set estimates $L_{D,\r}$ of $\mr$ satisfying

 for all $\r\in [0,\rss]$ and some $\e,\d>0$.
 The key result \cite[Theorem 2.9]{Steinwart15a} then specified in terms of $\e$ and $\d$ how well this algorithm estimates both $\rs$ and the clusters $A_1^*$ and $A_2^*$.
-What is missing in this analysis, however, is an investigation of the behavior of the algorithm in situations in which $P$ cannot be clustered since all level sets are connected.
-The reason for this gap was the notion of thickness: Indeed, if $P$ is a distribution with $|\ca C(\mr)|\leq 1$ for all $\r\geq 0$, and $P$ has thick level sets of the order $\g$ up to the level $\rss := \sup\{\r: \r\geq 0 \mbox{ and } |\ca C(\mr)| = 1 \}$, then the proof of \cite[Theorem 2.9]{Steinwart15a} can be easily extended to show that the algorithm correctly detects at each visited level $\r$ exactly one connected component.
-Unfortunately, however, the assumption of having thick levels up to the height $\rss$ of the peak of $h$ is too unrealistic, as it requires $\mrmde\neq \emptyset$ for all $\r\in [0,\rss]$ and $\d\in (0,\dthick]$, that is, the peak needs to be a plateau.
+What is missing in this analysis, however, is an investigation of the behavior of the generic cluster algorithm in situations in which $P$ cannot be clustered because all level sets are connected.

-The goal of this section is to fill this gap.
-To this end we introduce the following new assumption, which describes distributions with one ``sufficiently thick'' connected component at each level set.
+Now observe that the reason for this gap was the notion of thickness: Indeed, if $P$ is a \emph{single-cluster finite measure}, i.e.~$|\ca C(\mr)|\leq 1$ for all $\r\geq 0$, and $P$ has thick level sets of the order $\g$ up to the level $\rss := \sup\{\r: \r\geq 0 \mbox{ and } |\ca C(\mr)| = 1 \}$, then the proof of \cite[Theorem 2.9]{Steinwart15a} can be easily extended to show that at each visited level $\r$ the algorithm correctly detects exactly one connected component.
+Unfortunately, however, the assumption of having thick levels up to the height $\rss$ of the peak of $h$ is too unrealistic, as it requires $\mrmde\neq \emptyset$ for all $\r\in [0,\rss]$ and $\d\in (0,\dthick]$, that is, \emph{the peak needs to be a plateau that contains a ball of radius $\dthick$.}